Luxe island living

 The west coast of the island is home to the chic and elegant town of St James, where you’ll find a selection of upmarket restaurants to choose from.
 Enjoy fine dining as you choose from menus featuring international dishes and local favourites which include a unique blend of sweet and spicy flavours.
 Alternatively, simply take in the lively atmosphere of the local bars where you can listen to Caribbean music as you sip local rum cocktails.
 During the day, soak up the sun on white sandy beaches or head to one of the local golf courses.

 It's no surprise that luxury holidays to Barbados come as standard, given the beautiful location you'll find yourself in.
 Immerse yourself in the serenity of the island and head to one of the white sandy beaches.
 If you want to enjoy a lively side of the island, St Lawrence Gap has some fantastic bars, restaurants, and dance halls, where you can dance away your evenings or try some of the island’s famous rum.
-If you prefer to take things easy, there are upmarket hotels dotted throughout, with fine dining restaurants, spas, and easy access to white sandy beaches.

 Let Sovereign arrange your luxury holidays in Barbados and we’ll take care of everything, so you can simply focus on relaxing and making the most of your time away.
 Book with us and stay at Sandy Lane where you’ll find elegant décor and the choice of three golf courses.
 Colony Club by Elegant Hotels has direct access to the beach and fantastic guest rooms, while The Sandpiper is surrounded by luscious tropical gardens and the crystal clear Caribbean Sea.